 Welcome back to the last in our series on breaking down case interview frameworks.
 You’ve almost made it to the end of our series!
 By the end of this article, you’ll be well on your way to applying the mergers & acquisitions framework and becoming an M&A case framework master.

 Missed out on Parts 1-3?
 Have no fear!
-Check out our breakdowns on Profitability, Market Sizing, and Market Study to become a complete expert on any kind of framework you’ll need in your case interview.
+Check out our breakdowns on Market Sizing, Profitability, and Market Study to become a complete expert on each core framework you’ll need in your case interview.

 Without further ado, here we go!

-These cases can be some of the scariest because they test things like finance principles, but on the other hand, they’re really easy to recognize.
+These cases can be some of the scariest because you feel tested on various finance principles and market intricacies, but on the other hand, they’re really easy to recognize.
 The most important part of an M&A question is knowing what type of acquirer you are dealing with.
 All acquirers will want to increase cash flow, but the length of their investment in the company will differ, depending on the type of investment they’re looking to make.

 – Financial Acquirer, like a PE firm

-They will own 100%, usually in the hopes of selling the company for a significant return.
-They will often just want to rapidly decrease costs and increase top-line revenues and profits through cash injections and quickly-implemented operational changes.
+They will seek to own 100%, usually in the hopes of selling the company for a significant return.
+To do so, they will often want to rapidly decrease costs and increase top-line revenues and profits through cash injections and quickly-implemented operational changes.

 – Financial Investor, like a hedge fund

-They will own a non-majority share (<50% ownership of the entity) in the hopes of positively affecting the value of the shares before selling them on at a higher price than they originally purchased them for.
+They will seek to own a non-majority share (<50% ownership of the entity) in the hopes of positively affecting the value of the shares before selling them on at a higher price than they originally purchased them for.
 The deal likely includes seats on the Board where they aim to influence corporate decisions that lead to greater profitability.

 – Corporate Acquirer, like a multinational firm